0xInfection/Awesome-WAF/README.md

 ### Evasion:
 - [WAFNinja](https://github.com/khalilbijjou/wafninja) - A smart tool which fuzzes and can suggest bypasses for a given WAF by [@khalilbijjou](https://github.com/khalilbijjou/).
 - [WAFTester](https://github.com/Raz0r/waftester) - Another tool which can obfuscate payloads to bypass WAFs by [@Raz0r](https://github.com/Raz0r/).
-- [libinjection-fuzzer](https://github.com/migolovanov/libinjection-fuzzer) - A fizzer intended for finding `libinjection` bypasses but can be probably used universally.
+- [libinjection-fuzzer](https://github.com/migolovanov/libinjection-fuzzer) - A fuzzer intended for finding `libinjection` bypasses but can be probably used universally.
 - [bypass-firewalls-by-DNS-history](https://github.com/vincentcox/bypass-firewalls-by-DNS-history) -  A tool which searches for old DNS records for finding actual site behind the WAF.
 - [abuse-ssl-bypass-waf](https://github.com/LandGrey/abuse-ssl-bypass-waf) - A tool which finds out supported SSL/TLS ciphers and helps in evading WAFs.
 - [SQLMap Tamper Scripts](https://github.com/sqlmapproject/sqlmap) - Tamper scripts in SQLMap obfuscate payloads which might evade some WAFs.